What's for Lunch?

 Why it matters: Employees don’t want to choose between the same three meals every day or lose their entire lunch break walking to better (and further) options, particularly whether the weather is cold or wet.
 A workplace ecosystem needs to offer a variety of healthy options that align with individual preferences.

 What to do: When selecting your next workplace, consider which dining options are available on site or connected to the building.
-Irvine Company workplace communities, for example, offer diverse on-site dining options, including the famous Chicago Cut steakhouse connected to 300 North LaSalle, new cafe featuring sit-down or grab-and-go meals at 71 S. Wacker (arriving Fall 2018), and One North Wacker’s Kitchen & Bar, satisfying workday cravings with everything from sustainable seafood to craft beers.
+Irvine Company workplace communities, for example, offer diverse on-site dining options, including the famous Chicago Cut steakhouse connected to 300 North LaSalle, new cafe featuring sit-down or grab-and-go meals at 71 S. Wacker (Now Open), and One North Wacker’s Kitchen & Bar, satisfying workday cravings with everything from sustainable seafood to craft beers.